Sailpoint Interview Questions with Answers

 11. Define Identity Intelligence.

 Ans.
 Identity Intelligence in SailPoint refers to the ability to analyze and simplify user identity data throughout multiple systems in an enterprise.
 It also enables organizations to identify access anomalies and potential security risks, recognize abusive patterns, etc., to reduce risks and maintain compliance.
+Machine learning is used in analytics to provide deeper insights and automate detection of unusual access patterns.

 12. What is Provisioning?

 Ans.
 Provisioning is the process to handle user’s access to the data and systems across the organization.
 We can execute it either automatically or manually.
 This process ensures that the right person has the right access to the systems and data.
+Password management is integrated into provisioning to automate secure password resets.
+Service accounts can be configured by setting the ‘Service’ attribute to ‘true’ during account creation or mapping.

 13. What are “Rules” in SailPoint?